firecmsco/firecms/website/docs/collections/entity_views.md

 id: entity_views
 title: Entity views
 sidebar_label: Entity views
+description: FireCMS introduces Entity Views, a feature providing unparalleled flexibility for your custom content management needs.
+Whether you're creating previews, web page visualizations, dashboards, form alterations, or any distinctive view, FireCMS's Entity Custom Views cater to your unique requirements.
+Simply define your custom React component and integrate it within your entity collection schema as an 'EntityCustomView'.
+For broader applications, register the view in the entity view registry through `FireCMSAppConfig` to make it accessible across different collections.
+These custom entity views are fundamental elements, offering a granule layer of customization and enhancing your CMS's extensibility for diverse implementations.
 ---

 FireCMS offers default form and table fields for common use cases and also allows